tommyhosmer/tommyhosmer.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+This website is not complete and still under construction.

 I am a PhD student in the Mechanical Engineering Department at UC Berkeley.
 My advisor is Professor Tarek Zohdi of the [Multiphysics Simulation and Optimization Lab](https://msol.berkeley.edu).
 My current research is in physics-based simulations for optimal path planning with applications to autonomous vehicles in agriculture.